mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

 **3.6 Step 6: High Risk LUAD Prediction**

-•	Description: Using the volume of Label 3 (high density & low entropy) in cm³ and its volume ratio, together with the patient’s sex, a logistic regression model calculates the probability of high risk LUAD.
+•	Description: Using the volume of Label 3 (high density & low entropy) in cm³ and its volume ratio in %, together with the patient’s sex, a logistic regression model calculates the probability of high risk LUAD.

 •	Formula: logit = −2.808 − 0.697 × sex (man=0, woman=1) + 1.702 × Label3_volume (cm³) + 0.018 × Label3_ratio (%), probability = 1 / (1 + exp(−logit)).